LuxProvide/QuantumFPGA/docs/compile.md

     icpx -fsycl -fintelfpga -qactypes vector_add.cpp.o -o vector_add.fpga_emu
     ```

-* The compiler option `-qactypes` informs the compiler to sreahc and include the Algorithmic C (AC) data type folder for header and libs to the AC data types libraries for Field Programmable Gate Array (FPGA) and CPU compilations.
+* The compiler option `-qactypes` informs the compiler to search and include the Algorithmic C (AC) data type folder for header and libs to the AC data types libraries for Field Programmable Gate Array (FPGA) and CPU compilations.
-* The [Algorithmic C (AC) datatypes](https://hlslibs.org/) libraries include a numerical set of datatypes and an interface datatype for modeling channels in communicating processes in C++.
+* The [Algorithmic C (AC) datatypes](https://hlslibs.org/) libraries include a numerical set of datatypes and an interface datatype for modelling channels in communicating processes in C++.

 ### Static reports